HALL, Charles

 Royal Navy

-Marine Charles Hall, aged 23, from Heaton, Newcastle upon Tyne, was seriously wounded in the throat by shell fire during the landings at Normandy on 6 June 1944.
+Marine Charles Hall, aged 23, from Heaton, Newcastle upon Tyne, was seriously wounded (shrapnel left arm and neck) by shell fire during the landings at Normandy on 6 June 1944.
 His life was saved by an Army Surgeon performing a tracheostomy using a piece of rubber tubing.
 Before joining the Royal Marines he was employed by L.N.E.R.

 Sources